 Yes.
 Most systems pay back within 6 to 9 years depending on usage and system size.

-Do batteries improve ROI?
+Do batteries improve solar savings?

 Yes.
 Batteries increase self-consumption, which increases savings and shortens payback.